 01 of 08

 - 1/4-inch drywall: Use 1 1/4-inch drywall screws

 - 1/2-inch drywall: Use 1 1/4-inch or 1 5/8-inch drywall screws

 - 5/8-inch drywall: Use 1 5/8-inch or 2-inch drywall screws

-Screws intended for construction generally range from 1 inch to 8 inches long.
+By way of comparison, screws intended for construction come in a large range of sizes.
 The reason is that building materials can have a wide range of thicknesses: from sheet metal to four-by-four posts and even thicker.
 Not so with drywall.

 Most drywall installed in homes is 1/2-inch thick.
 Thickness can sometimes increase or decrease, but only by very little and not very often.
 About the only time that do-it-yourselfers will need to install thicker drywall is with fire code or type-x drywall.
 At 5/8-inch, type-x drywall is slightly thicker to retard the spread of flames and is used in garages and walls adjacent to furnace rooms.

 02 of 08

 Drywall Screw Threads